metabolism/wordpress-bundle-demo/README.md

 ## Introduction

-This is an implementation of the Twenty Nineteen Wordpress theme for wordpress-bundle.
+This is an implementation of the "Twenty Nineteen" Wordpress theme for wordpress-bundle.

-The "theme" concept has been removed on Wordpress Bundle, templates are now twig files located in /templates Sass and js files are compiled using Symfony Encore, source are in /assets, compiled files in /build
+The "theme" concept has been removed on Wordpress Bundle, templates are now twig files located in `/templates`

+Sass and js files are compiled using Symfony Encore, source are located in `/assets`, compiled files in `/public/build`

 ## Installation